 The section Media Types includes guidance on media types for encodings that are specified in this document.

-Note that any server that supports multiple encodings will have to support a mechanism to mint encoding-specific URIs for resources in order to express links, for example, to alternate representations of the same resource.
-This document does not mandate any particular approach how this is supported by the server.
+Note that any server that supports multiple encodings will have to support a mechanism to mint encoding-specific URIs for resources in order to express links, such as to alternate representations of the same resource.
+This Standard does not mandate any particular approach how this is supported by the server.

 As clients simply need to dereference the URI of the link, the implementation details and the mechanism how the encoding is included in the URI of the link are not important.
-Developers interested in the approach of a particular implementation, for example, to manipulate ("hack") URIs in the browser address bar, can study the API definition.
+Developers interested in the approach of a particular implementation, such as manipulating ("hacking") URIs in the browser address bar, can study the API definition.

 Two common approaches are to use:

-an additional path for each encoding of each resource (this can be expressed, for example, using format specific suffixes like ".html");
+An additional path for each encoding of each resource (this can be expressed, for example, using format specific suffixes like ".html");

-an additional query parameter (for example, "accept" or "f") that overrides the Accept header of the HTTP request.
+An additional query parameter (for example, "accept" or "f") that overrides the Accept header of the HTTP request.

 8.1.8.
 Parameter Encoding